Value Proposition Canvas is a very simple model but extremely useful. It consists of 2 parts: Value Proposition and Customer Profile.

 Products and services solve problems, but they do it in different ways.
 Faster, slower, cheaper, more expensive, more efficient, less efficient, safer, with more risks.

-They are a remedy for Pains, that is, a problem, a need, a discomfort, a dream, but they are also a source of pain.
+They are a remedy for Pains, a problem, a need, discomfort, a dream, but they are also a source of pain.

 Therefore, we often buy them or choose others.
 The value proposition helps us tremendously with it.